TEN THOUSAND TEAS

 Andrew Phung is an actor, comedian, writer, and host best known for his work as Kimchee on the hit TV series Kim's Convenience.
 He won five consecutive Canadian Screen Awards in the category of "Best Supporting Actor in a Comedy Series" for his work on the show.
 His recent credits include Wynonna Earp, Events Transpiring, and Last One Laughing on Amazon Prime.

 He is currently the co-creator, star, and executive producer of the comedy series Run the Burbs on the CBC/CW/Hulu.
-He recently received his second consecutive CSA nomination for "Best Lead Performer Comedy", and can be heard regularly on CBC Radio's Because News and the Debaters.
+He can be heard regularly on CBC Radio's Because News and the Debaters.

 PRO TIP: Meeting Mentees that are mid-level filmmakers.